Jahfry/Miscellaneous/README.md

 But today things are different.
 Why?

-* Watching both of my parents falling into dementia (father was a DBA and Unix toolchain coder who can barely use a web browser now)
+* Watching both of my parents falling into dementia (father was a DBA and Unix toolchain coder who could barely use a web browser before he passed)
 * My 50+ year old brain slowing down

 Also has something to do with having a career in Technical Marketing / Sales Engineering / Project Management.
 While I'm no longer working (medical spine stuff, which contributes to memory issues) I still prefer to make everything as documented as I can.